PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 > The client has approached you – the data analyst – with the aim to discover more efficient (in cost and time) ways of delivering youth care.

 At the beginning of the project, you will be introduced to the use-case by a data analyst from one of the municipalities.
 You can consult the client’s data analyst if you have any questions or wish to deepen your understanding of the use-case.
+Please refer to the project brief for more detailed information.

 ## Creative Brief Requirements: